craterdog/go-essential-primitives/README.md

  * `Tag`
  * `Version`

-These classes provides a higher-level of abstraction than the low-level native Go primitive data types.
+These classes provide a higher-level of abstraction than the low-level native Go primitive data types.

 ### Quick Links